hadi9890/hadi9890/README.md

 # 💫 About Me:
-🔭 I’m currently working on a multiplayer game using Unity Netcode and Vivox voice chat system to make online classes less boring.<br>👯 I’m looking to collaborate with others for game jams.<br>🌱 I’m currently learning NextJS.<br>💬 Ask me about video games.
+🔭 Currently working on a new multiplayer game.<br>👯 I’m looking to collaborate with others for game jams.<br>🌱 I’m currently learning NextJS.<br>💬 Ask me about video games.

 ## 🌐 Socials: